ccolas/ccolas.github.io/_pages/index.md

 Beyond my research, I explore creative applications of algorithms through various side projects.
 See some of these explorations <a href="/project/index.html" target="_blank" rel="noopener noreferrer"  >here</a>.

-### Acknowledgment

-The website robot logo is modified from a *Flaticon* logo, created by Slidesgo.

 <br>